 OIT hosts a secondary data center at the University’s SMU-in-Plano campus.
 This data center houses backups, redundant email services, and servers for the Plano campus.
 Once the contract for the sale of the Plano campus was signed, it would take a Herculean effort to move to the data center to the new location.
-David Nguyen, Director of Infrastructure at SMU and the Project Manager for this “SMU Plano to Databank migration” project, was up to the challenge.
+David Nguyen, Executive Director of Infrastructure at SMU and the Project Manager for this “SMU Plano to Databank migration” project, was up to the challenge.

 Actually, it was several challenges.
 The first one being the successful SMU Guildhall program would be remaining at the Plano campus, so they would still need the services that supported their educational efforts.
 The second challenge was finding a new location, followed by obtaining new hardware that would complement that location and meet the needs of the University.
 The last was to have minimal impact on the main & Plano campuses.